If you are interested in applying to be an apprentice please email firstname.lastname@example.org or contact Judith or Tracy (below):

 Tracy Newbold, Pre-employment Advisor, 01952 641222 via Ext 4828. firstname.lastname@example.org

 Apprenticeships are work-based training programmes designed around the needs of employers, which lead to nationally recognised qualifications.
-In the NHS, primarily but not exclusively, they can be used to develop staff in Agenda for Change Bands 1 to 4.
+In the NHS, primarily but not exclusively, they can be used to develop staff.

 A well qualified, highly skilled and motivated workforce that meets the needs of existing and new patient pathways and service models, it can assist with role redesign.

 Attract talented people of all ages, apprenticeships can be undertaken by people from 16 years of age until retirement age.

 Greater staff retention through increased engagement and motivation, enhancement and recognition of skills.
 Opportunities for career progression and promotion.

 Improved productivity and performance, ultimately benefiting patients and service delivery.

 A long-term, ongoing solution to developing skilled staff, apprenticeships can be used as a route of progression.

 A good way to engage with local communities and boost local economy, encouraging local people into our organisation, working with local training providers.